Final Fantasy 7 Remake: Delay, release date and everything else we know

 If you're catching up from complete ignorance, here's a quick summary:

-- Final Fantasy 7 Remake is a multi-part game.
-The instalments will be released separately.
+- Final Fantasy 7 Remake is a multipart game.
+The installments will be released separately.

 - Final Fantasy 7 Remake part one hits the PlayStation 4 on April 10, 2020.